-Withdraw from the institution:
+Withdraw from the institution

 If a student finds it necessary to completely withdraw from the College before the end of the semester, the withdrawal process begins in the Registrar's Office where the student obtains an application to withdraw.
 The official withdrawal date is the date of notification to the Registrar's Office.
 More information on the withdrawal procedure is located in the academic section of this Catalog.

 The Defiance College refund policy treats all students the same, regardless of the type of financial aid being received or the absence of such.
 The College follows federal regulations to determine the amount of Title IV program assistance that the student has earned if the student withdraws prior to the end of the semester.
 Title IV funds include: subsidized and unsubsidized Federal Direct Loans, Federal Perkins Loans, Federal PLUS Loans, Federal Pell Grants, and Federal SEOG.
 Federal work study funds are excluded from the refund calculation.

-The amount of Title IV Funds earned is calculated on a per diem basis up to the 60 percent point in the semester.
+The credit of tuition, housing and meals, along with the return of unearned federal Title IV Funds, is calculated on a per diem basis up to the 60 percent point in the semester.
 The amount earned is determined by dividing the number of days enrolled by the number of days in the enrollment period including weekends and holidays, except Thanksgiving break and spring break.
-After the 60 percent point in the semester, Title IV aid is considered to be 100 percent earned.
+The credit of meal plan charges will be calculated based on the official date of withdrawal with one additional week added.
+After the 60 percent point in the semester, tuition and housing are charged in full and Title IV aid is considered to be 100 percent earned.